I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ufs/ns-ufs-ufs_config_descriptor.md

 ## Members

 `bBootEnable`

 Specifies if a device's boot feature is enabled.

 `bDescrAccessEn`

 Enables access to the Device Descriptor after the partial initialization phase of the boot sequence.

 `bDescriptorIDN`

 Specifies the Configuration Descriptor Type Identifier.
 This descriptor will have a value of <b>UFS_DESC_CONFIGURATION_IDN</b>.

 `bHighPriorityLUN`

 <b>bHighPriorityLUN</b> configures the high priority logical unit.

+`bInitActiveICCLevel`

+Configures the ICC level in Active mode after device initialization or hardware reset.

 `bInitPowerMode`

 Specifies the power mode after device initialization or hardware reset.

 `bLength`

 Specifies the size, in bytes, of this descriptor.

 `bSecureRemovalType`

 Configures the secure removal type.

 `Reserved1`

+Reserved for future use.

+`Reserved2`

 Reserved for future use.

 `UnitConfig`

 Contains the configurable parameters of the Unit Descriptor.

 `wPeriodicRTCUpdate`

 Specifies the frequency and method of real-time clock updates.

 ## Requirements